-Note: It is very unlikely that this is necessary.
-Before going through this step, make sure to use the built-in device wipe mechanism.
+Note: It is very unlikely that reinstalling the Home Assistant OS is necessary.
+Before going through this procedure, make sure to use the built-in device wipe mechanism.

 Option 1 (recommended): Reinstall Home Assistant OS using Red + Blue button

-- Follow the instructions to install Home Assistant OS using the Home Assistant OS Installer from a USB flash drive.
+- Follow the instructions to install Home Assistant OS using the Home Assistant OS Installer for Yellow from a USB flash drive.

 Option 2: Reinstall Home Assistant OS using rpiboot

-- Open Home Assistant Yellow enclosure to access jumpers on the PCB.
+- Open the Home Assistant Yellow enclosure to access jumpers on the PCB.

 - Set JP1 to USB.